JosNitros/Wacky-Fighting-Game/README.md

 Holding Left Shift will allow Player One to sprint.
 Player One uses W to attack and S to dodge.

-Player Two uses J and DL to move left and right.
+Player Two uses J and L to move left and right.
 Holding Right Shift will allow Player Two to sprint.
 Player Two uses I to attack and K to dodge.